Anime Twin Cities Elections

 Candidates

 These are your Candidates for the Anime Twin Cities elections.
-Elections will take place on Starting May 13th 2025 after the board meeting and will run for 24h.
+Elections will be held electronically.
+Voting dates and times will be announced before the next election cycle.
 Please carefully review your choices because these people will be representing Anime Twin Cities for the next two years.
-Write-in candidates are also accepted.
+Eligible voters can vote for a maximium of one (1) Treasurer and maxmimum of three (3) candidates for Member-at-Large.
+Write ins are also accepted.

 Electoral Procedures for Anime Twin Cities